arno-di-loreto/openapi-map/README.md

-# OpenAPI Specification Visual Documentation
+# OpenAPI Map
-This is a tree rendering of the [OpenAPI specification](https://openapis.org/specification) (fka The Swagger Specification) to provide an easy to read visual documentation.<br>
+The OpenAPI Map (fka.
+OpenAPI Specification Visual Document) aims to help you find your way in the [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (fka.
+Swagger Specification) documentation.
+Note that it is not made to render an OpenAPI document.

-It has been created by [Arnaud Lauret, the API Handyman](https://github.com/arno-di-loreto).
+It has been created by [Arnaud Lauret, the API Handyman](https://apihandyman.io).

-This tool does NOT a render an API's OpenAPI specification.

 ## How to use it?
 You can see it on [apihandyman.io](http://openapi-specification-visual-documentation.apihandyman.io/)